 Being able to say ‘no’ was something I had to learn as a parent.
 I realised I was potentially not having my sons’ best interests by always giving them what they wanted, and going against my wife!
 Finally being able to say ‘no’ the first time was the hardest, but now I know that in some circumstances it’s necessary.

 Being a father has definitely made me more tired!
 All my energy is spent on the boys - going to work is a rest!
 On a serious note, fatherhood has made me more food conscious and aware of what I cook for the children and what we eat as a family.

 If I was giving advice to my pre-dad self I’d say think carefully before you respond to your children.
 Answers can be construed in different ways...!

 I learnt from my own dad the motto ‘If it feels good... do it!’
 Sometimes you can be overcautious, so focus on having fun with your children."

-Paul Baker - aka New Dad in Dubai - is father to Jonathan, who is nearly two.
+Paul Baker - aka New Dad in Dubai - is father to Jonathan.